Single Humbucker sized P90 NZ$189 for NZ customers, if you’re overseas it’s GST free NZ$164.35

 The pickups I finally settled on went into my Les Paul and off to a gig for the ultimate test, and that’s where they’re staying.

-The neck “Black Sand” is a great match for either my “Blue Sky” or “Cloud Nine” bridge humbuckers or as a set with its equivalent “Black Sand” bridge humbucker sized P90.
+The neck “Black Sand” is a great match for either my “Integrity” or “Cloud Nine” bridge humbuckers or as a set with its equivalent “Black Sand” bridge humbucker sized P90.

 I agonised over what to call this pickup set.
 I wanted a name that would reflect the apparent contradiction in P90’s.
 From the perspective of a humbucker player they are clear and chiming.
 From the viewpoint of a single coil player they are powerful and gritty.
 They’re one thing while looking like another.
 I wanted a oxymoron to reflect this contradiction, one that might include the unique magnetic structure that gives the P90 its character.
 So I went for a run along Muriwai beach to think.
 And there it was staring me in the face (literally).
 Muriwai has black volcanic sand due to its iron content and it’s magnetic.
 So I’ve called this set “Black Sand”.